japila-books/spark-sql-internals/docs/execution-planning-strategies/FileSourceStrategy.md

 Pruning directories with: [partitionKeyFilters]
 ```

-`apply` computes `afterScanFilters` predicate link:spark-sql-Expression.adoc[expressions] that should be evaluated after the scan.
+`apply` computes `afterScanFilters` predicate link:expressions/Expression.md[expressions] that should be evaluated after the scan.

 `apply` prints out the following INFO message to the logs: